 Casual drinking habits can morph into abuse or addiction in time.
-Warning signs include:
+Warning signs that may tell you its time for alcohol rehab include:

 It can be challenging to figure out when alcohol consumption crosses the line from frequent enjoyment to abuse or addiction, and to determine when someone needs help with an alcohol problem due to excessive alcohol use.